n00py/GetFGPP/README.md

 ```

 You must have have read access to the FGPP Container and FGPP Objects to enumerate this.
 By default, only admins have this right.

+Known bug: The timestamps roll over if it exceeds 24 hours.
+Need a better way to convert Windows timestamps to human readable format.
+The value returned is an integer that represents 100 nanoseconds.